The Best Home Barista Espresso Machine & Grinder Setups

 Check Price - Amazon UKCheck Price - Sage Appliances

-The duo temp pro has the original thermocoil as the Barista Express does, and not the newer thermojet that the bambino plus has, so it takes a bit longer to heat up (not much, 30 seconds or so), and it takes a little longer to be steam ready and then to steam milk.
+The duo temp pro has the original thermocoil as the Barista Express does, and not the newer thermojet that the bambino plus has, so it takes a bit longer to heat up (not much, 30 seconds or so), and it takes a bit longer to be steam ready and then to steam milk.

 Check Price - Shop Coffee

-So if you were thinking along the lines of the Rancilio Silvia, nevertheless you had a few hundred quid more to play with – you’d be investing in better shot quality out of the box without fitting a PID, faster steam ready time, more powerful steam, a bigger drip tray and water tank, and overall a higher end espresso coffee machine inside and out.
+So if you were thinking along the lines of the Rancilio Silvia, however you had a few hundred quid more to play with – you’d be investing in better shot quality out of the box without fitting a PID, faster steam ready time, more powerful steam, a bigger drip tray and water tank, and overall a higher end espresso coffee machine inside and out.

 ECM Classika PID Espresso coffee Machine